WalletScrutiny/WalletScrutinyCom/_android/com.bytetrade.bytehub.md

 Since the private key of the wallet is held by the client, this app is presumably self custodial.
 However, there is **no source** provided for this product.

+To clear the situation, [WalletScrutiny sent an inquiry to ByteTradeIO on Twitter.](https://twitter.com/dannybuntu/status/1430078350823870464) The Twitter account has yet to respond.